akroon3r/REQ940174-devops-guild-lead-assignment/README.md

 ### Deployment Method and Configuration

-This project utilizes both Github Actions and Github Environments in order to deploy the containerized solution into the BC Government host Openshift cluster.
+This project utilizes both Github Actions and Github Environments in order to deploy the containerized solution into the BC Government hosted Openshift cluster.
 The actions are written in YAML format and can be found in the ```.github/workflows``` directory within the repository.
 The ```.github/helpers``` directory houses three simple shell scripts that are used within the actions to do the following: